-Ulises Ferragut Speaks on Rule 32 Post Conviction Relief in Arizona
+Ulises Ferragut Speaks as a Rule 32 Post Conviction Relief Lawyer Near Me in Arizona

 Well in Arizona post-conviction relief, we call it rule 32 under the rules of criminal procedure, and basically what it is – after a person has been sentenced, they have a right to file for post-conviction relief – it is a form of an appeal although it is not officially an appeal.
 An appeal is a different process.
 In post-conviction relief, you have 90 days from the date of your sentence to file, and basically there are several things that you can allege in post-conviction relief.

 The one that is most widely used is ineffective assistance of counsel.
 In other words your attorney who represented you during your case up to and through sentencing may have committed some sort of an error; may have done something to prejudice you and now you have an opportunity to file for relief.
 That relief can come in several ways; either a new sentence hearing where you are obviously trying to get a lesser sentence or to take the case back to pre-trial and start all over again.

 So everyone that’s been sentenced, whether it was through a plea agreement or through a trial will be given a right to post-conviction relief and the court will inform them of their rights.
 Now if you took a plea agreement you don’t have a right to an appeal, but you do have a right to post-conviction relief, and the court will inform you at the time of sentencing that you have 90 days to file your notice of post-conviction relief.

 You will also be handed paperwork and what I tell clients is – if you want to file, your attorney should file the notice for you.
 If you can’t afford an attorney to represent you on post-conviction relief, one can be appointed to you by the court, or you can hire your own attorney to do so.